Republicans continue push to restrict teachings on race in South Carolina

 Republicans named a couple instances where teachers presented inappropriate or unapproved outside materials.
 Democrats argued that local school boards already handled those situations by firing the educators in question.

-The state’s immediate past Republican education superintendent has said the prohibited concepts are not widespread.
-Kathy Maness, now the executive director of the Palmetto State Teachers’ Association, told the AP last month that most teachers “won’t have anything to worry about.”
+Palmetto State Teachers Association Executive Director Kathy Maness has said the prohibited concepts are not widespread.
+Maness, who previously sought the Republican nomination for state superintendent of education, told the AP last month that most teachers “won’t have anything to worry about.”

 The bill requires school districts to announce on their websites that parents may review curriculum and establish a complaint process for contested materials.
 Parents could see selected titles online and examine their contents in-person.

-Note: An earlier version of this report incorrectly said Kathy Maness served as the state superintendent of education.
-She previously ran to be the Republican nominee for the position.